errael/astrology-castro/README.md

 The contents of a `run` statement are parsed identically to a `switch` statement.
 The difference is that the switch commands are at the top level of the `.as` file and not embedded in a `-M0`; they are executed when the file is sourced as in `-i file`.

 ###     copy
-The `copy` statement literally copies text to the output file with no interpretation or changes; the ultimate hack/workaround.
+The `copy{LITERALLY_COPIED_TO_OUTPUT}` statement literally copies text to the output file with no interpretation or changes; the ultimate hack/workaround.
+All whitespace, including newlines, is copied as is.
+Use '\}' to include a '}' in the output.
+It's unclear if this is needed, it does provide a way to redefine a macro/switch.

 ###     Variables